Religion in Scouting: Non-aligned Scouting organizations

 Approaches toward religion vary considerably in Scouting organizations not aligned with WOSM and WAGGGS.
 For example, the website of Camp Fire states "We are inclusive, welcoming children, youth and adults regardless of race, religion, socioeconomic status, disability, sexual orientation or other aspect of diversity".
 On the other hand, the American Heritage Girls are explicitly Christian and require all adult leaders to adhere to a specific Statement of Faith.
-Indeed, the AHG was founded by parents who did not agree with the Girl Scouts' decision to allow other words to be substituted for "God" in the Promise (see above) and the GSUSA's official lack of membership policies based on sexual preference.
+Indeed, the AHG was founded by parents who did not agree with the Girl Scouts' decision to allow other words to be substituted for "God" in the Promise (see above) and the GSUSA's official lack of membership policies based on sexual orientation.

 Current practices

-Some Scouting organizations have many obligatorily religious merit badges as a way of fulfilling a requirement for a rank and others have a single voluntary religious merit badge or none at all.
+Some Scouting organizations have many obligatory religious merit badges as a way of fulfilling a requirement for a rank and others have a single voluntary religious merit badge or none at all.
 Scouting organizations may recognise religious programs run by other organizations, like the religious emblems programs in the United States and Canada.